petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-4.md

 With each new Liferay DXP and Liferay Portal release, a feature may not warrant continued enhancements or may become obsolete.
 Stopping enhancements for a feature puts it in *Maintenance Mode*.

-**Maintenance Mode:** The feature is supported but no longer being enhanced.
+**Maintenance Mode:** Supported features with no further enhancements planned

-Obsolete features are eventually removed or replaced with newer, better features.
+Obsolete features are eventually removed or replaced with newer, improved features.
 Before dropping support for an obsolete feature, Liferay marks it *Deprecated*.

-**Deprecated:** The feature will be unsupported as early as the next minor version release.
+**Deprecated:** Unsupported from the next minor version release

 ```{important}
 Plan to stop using deprecated features because their support may cease as early as the next minor release.